Bethany Veney: Early life

-Around 1815, Bethany Johnson was born into slavery on the Pass Run farm, near Luray, in what is now Page County, Virginia.
+In 1812, Bethany Johnson was born into slavery on the Pass Run farm, near Luray, in what is now Page County, Virginia.
 Her parents, Charlotte and Joseph Johnson, had five children, including Matilda and Stephen.
 Veney was of African American and Blackfoot heritage.
-She was owned by James Fletcher, who owned Pass Run.
+She was enslaved by James Fletcher, who owned Pass Run.
 Fletcher's daughter Nasenith taught her a fire and brimstone lesson about the repercussions of lying, which was softened by her mother's lesson about the rewards of being truthful.
 The lesson about honesty had a life-long impact that helped her fight for herself.

 Occasionally, Fletcher called on Veney to sing and dance for his visitors.
-Her mother died when she was about nine years of age and she did not know her father.
+Her mother died when she was about nine years of age, and she did not know her father.
 Soon after her mother's death, Fletcher died.
 The enslaved people that he held were left to his five daughters and two sons, which split up her family.
 Lucy Fletcher, who Veney considered to be kindhearted, received her and her sister Matilda.
-Lucy was unmarried and she and her slaves moved in with her sister Nasenith Fletcher and David Kibbler, after they were married on January 25, 1827.
-For a period of time, Veney was hired out to a woman who fed and clothed her in exchange for her labor.
-She considered her kind, because she had been given enough food to survive and was not whipped.
+Lucy was unmarried, and she and the people she enslaved moved in with her sister Nasenith Fletcher and David Kibbler, after they were married on January 25, 1827.
+For some time, Veney was hired out to a woman who fed and clothed her in exchange for her labor.
+She considered her kind because she had been given enough food to survive and was not whipped.
 Veney remarked that white children not born into slavery would have a different definition of kindness.
-David Kibler was a cruel master who was violent towards all the slaves in his household.
+David Kibler was a cruel master who was violent towards all the enslaved people in his household.
 She was once whipped with a nail rod that made her lame, and then was whipped again after her mistress inquired about the cause of her injury and asked Kibbler about it.
-One time when she was told to go cut a switch to be beaten with, she ran away from the unjustice of the beating, and after a night of a heavy rain, she sought assistance from Kibbler's father, who was also a slave owner who beat his slaves.
+Once, when she was told to cut a switch to be beaten with, she ran away from the injustice of the beating, and after a night of heavy rain, she sought assistance from Kibbler's father, who was also an enslaver who beat his slaves.
 Once he heard her story, he and Veney visited Kibbler, who was told by his father not to whip her.
 She returned to Kibbler's house and was not beaten.